Yueyang: History

 The area now called Yueyang has been inhabited for over 3,000 years.
 It was originally established as a prefecture called Hanchang (Hanchang) by Sun Wu in 210 AD during the Three Kingdoms period.
 It was called Ximi during the Spring and Autumn period and Warring States period under the Chu state.

-Under the Song Dynasty (AD 960-AD 1279) it was heavily fortified, with walls 4 mi in circumference, and became the seat of the military prefecture of Yueyang, whence its present name.
-During the Taiping Rebellion, its capture by the rebels in AD 1852 was an important stage in their advance up the Yangtze River valley to Nanjing.
-At the time of the foundation of the Republic of China in AD 1911, it became a county, taking the name Yueyang.
+Under the Song dynasty (AD 960 – AD 1279) it was heavily fortified, with walls 4 mi in circumference, and became the seat of the military prefecture of Yueyang, whence its present name.
+During the Taiping Rebellion, its capture by the rebels in 1852 was an important stage in their advance up the Yangtze River valley to Nanjing.
+At the time of the foundation of the Republic of China in 1911, it became a county, taking the name Yueyang.

 Yueyang Tower

 Yueyang Tower is an ancient Chinese tower in Yueyang, Hunan Province, on the shore of Lake Dongting.
 Alongside the Pavilion of Prince Teng and Yellow Crane Tower, it is one of the Three Great Towers of Jiangnan, and attracts many tourists.
 It is a famous place for tourism.